Overview

 Our team and national and international network of partners share knowledge, encourage student mobility exchanges, co-organise workshops/conferences and stimulate challenging and vibrant 4D materials and printing research communities.
 We offer a wide range of training, mobility and professional development opportunities that support researchers’ development and the achievement of their future goals.

-As a multi-disciplinary team we work together on projects and foster a collaborative and synergistic environment between researchers and engineers, bringing together unique expertise to develop innovative technologies and systems and eventually its inclusion in marketable products.
+As an interdisciplinary team we work together on projects and foster a collaborative and synergistic environment between researchers and engineers, bringing together unique expertise to develop innovative technologies and systems and eventually its inclusion in marketable products.

 Below is a list of our partners: